keiranking/lbd/source/games/kalooki.html.md

 ### Calling

-Any player can draw the upcard out of turn by "calling" when it is initially placed on the discard pile.
+Any player can draw the upcard out of turn by "calling" it when it appears on the discard pile.
 A card is called by saying "Call!" to the player whose turn is about to begin.

-In this situation, the in-turn player retains her normal options: to draw either the upcard or a stock card.
-However, if she intends to draw from the stock, the in-turn player must first allow the out-of-turn player to draw both the upcard *and the top stock card (the "penalty" card)* before beginning her turn and resuming normal play.
+The in-turn player retains her normal options: to draw either the upcard or a stock card.
+However, if she intends to draw from the stock, the in-turn player must first give the out-of-turn player both the upcard *and the top stock card (the "penalty" card)* before beginning her turn and resuming normal play.

-Each player can call any number of cards, up to a maximum of 3 successful calls per round.
+Each player has a maximum of 3 successful calls per round.
 A call is successful when the out-of-turn player receives the upcard and a penalty card.

 Since the number of cards in a player's hand is otherwise constant, and increases by 2 with each successful call, it is always possible to know how many potential calls remain for each player.